tksuoran/erhe/Readme.md

     are done automatically in correct order

     -   C++ constructor
-        -   Other components might not yet be even created
+        -   Other components might not yet be constructed
+        -   Components can be constructed in any order
         -   Can do initialization which do not depend on other components

     -   connect():

+        -   This methods is called when all components have been constructed

         -   Other components can be fetched with get<> or require<>